 Air is a gas, expanding when heated and contracting when cooled.
-For most of North America, fall and early winter are especially important times for checking tire pressure—as the ambient temperature falls, tire air pressure goes down.
+For most of North America, fall and early winter are especially important times for checking tire pressure on your GMC vehicle - as the ambient temperature falls, tire pressure goes down.
 A good rule of thumb: with every 10 degrees Fahrenheit of temperature change, tire pressure changes about 1 psi–higher as temperatures rise, lower as they fall.

 Check your GMC tires at least once a month when the tires are cold, meaning the vehicle has not been driven for at least 3 hours or no more than 1 mile.
 The Tire Information Label located on the inside of your vehicle’s doorframe has the recommended cold tire pressure for your GMC vehicle.
 Use a quality gauge.
 Don’t try to eyeball it—radial tires may appear fine even when they’re underinflated.
 Look for objects that can get wedged in the tread—they’ll work themselves even further into the tire and cause air loss.
 To make sure you’re covered, every check of your tires should include a check of your spare (if available), as well.

 The Tire Pressure Monitoring System (TPMS) is designed to warn the driver when low-tire-pressure conditions exist.
 A sensor measures tire pressure and temperature, then transmits data to the tire pressure monitor.
 If the pressure in one or more of your tires is 25 percent or more below the vehicle manufacturer’s recommended cold inflation pressure for tires, a warning indication will alert the driver.
 Your Original Equipment TPMS sensor battery can last up to 10 years with normal use.
 When the TPMS battery fails, the sensor will need to be replaced.